sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 For information about how Windows Hello works with the Companion Device Framework, see [Windows Hello and the Companion Device Framework](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello-companion-device-framework).

-For information on requirements for supporting Windows Hello, see [Windows Hello biometric requirements](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello-biometric-requirements).
+For information on biometric requirements for supporting Windows Hello, see [Windows Hello biometric requirements](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello-biometric-requirements).

 For information about how face authentication works, see [Windows Hello face authentication](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello-face-authentication).